tiiuae/ghaf-infra/terraform/README.md

 ```
 - The `terraform` directory contains the root terraform deployment files with the VM configurations `binary-cache.tf`, `builder.tf`, and `jenkins-controller.tf` matching the components described in [README-azure.md](./README-azure.md) in its [components section](./README-azure.md#components).
 - The `terraform/azarm` directory contains the terraform configuration for Azure `aarch64` builder which is used from ghaf github-actions [build.yml workflow](https://github.com/tiiuae/ghaf/blob/e81ccfb41d75eda0488b6b4325aeccb8385ce960/.github/workflows/build.yml#L151) to build `aarch64` targets for authorized PRs pre-merge. `azarm` is disconnected from the root terraform module: it's a separate configuration with its own state.
-- The `terraform/persistent` directory contains the terraform configuration for parts of the infrastructure that are shared between the ghaf-infra development instances.
+- The `terraform/persistent` directory contains the terraform configuration for parts of the infrastructure that are considered persitent - resources defined under `terraform/persistent` will not be removed even if the ghaf-infra instance is otherwise removed.
 An example of such persistent ghaf-infra resource is the binary cache storage as well as the binary cache signing key.
 There may be many 'persistent' infrastructure instances - currently `dev` and `prod` deployments have their own instances of the persistent resources.
 Section [Multiple Environments with Terraform Workspaces](./README.md#multiple-environments-with-terraform-workspaces) discusses this topic with more details.
 - The `terraform/playground` directory contains tooling to facilitate the usage of terraform workspaces in setting-up distinct copies of the ghaf-infra infrastructure, i.e. 'playground' `dev` environments.
 It also includes an [example test infrastructure](./playground/test-infra.tf) that allows deploying example infrastructure including just one nix VM, highlighting the use of `terraform/modules` to build and upload the nix image on Azure.
 - The `terraform/state-storage` directory contains the terraform configuration for the ghaf-infra remote backend state storage using Azure storage blob.
 See section [Initializing Azure State and Persistent Data](./README.md#initializing-azure-state-and-persistent-data) for more details.
 - The `terraform/modules` directory contains terraform modules used from the ghaf-infra VM configurations to build, upload, and spin up Azure nix images.